Citrix App Layering

 - Full: all of a user’s data, settings, and locally installed apps are stored in their user layer

-- Office 365: only the user’s Outlook data and settings are stored on their user layer
+- Office 365: only the user’s Outlook data and settings are stored on their user layer.
+Search indexes are recreated every logon.

-- Session Office 365: Only the user’s Outlook data and settings are stored on their user layer
+- Session Office 365: Only the user’s Outlook data and settings are stored on their user layer.
+Search indexes are recreated every logon.

-Note: In case of using the Office 365 layer it is recommended to use Citrix profile management to persist the outlook settings.
+Note: In case of using the Office 365 layer it is recommended to use Citrix Profile Management to persist outlook settings.

 The default max size of a User Layer is 10 GB.
 This size can be altered by defining a quota for the User Layer share.
 It is also possible to override the default User Layer max size using a registry entry on the VDAs.
 To change default max size, add the following registry override,